 ● Out-of-state reciprocity – Colorado does not have an out-of-state medical marijuana reciprocity program at this time.
 That is expected to change if the federal government ends prohibition.
 If that happens cardholders will be able to purchase their medicine in other states with medical marijuana programs.

-Benefits of Being a Registered Medical Marijuana Patient
+What Are The Benefits Of Being A Registered Medical Marijuana Patient?

 Although it’s easy enough to purchase marijuana in Colorado without a medical card, there are some benefits to jumping through the hoops if you are legitimately using marijuana as medicine.